By Eric | Updated May 26, 2024

-Welcome to our guide to swimming at the breathtaking Kulaniapia Falls in Hilo!
+Perhaps one of the best kept secrets on the Big Island near Hilo is the opportunity to go swimming at the base of a private waterfall.
 If you want to swim in a tranquil and private Hawaiian waterfall on the Big Island, look no further.
 Kulaniapia Falls, nestled within 40 acres of lush foliage and surrounded by the wonderful sounds of cascading water, is a truly hidden treasure.
 To us, it is one of the most magnificent waterfalls in Hilo and on the Big Island.

 Planning a trip to Kulaniapia Falls near Hilo?